nazarsosyak/adav-group/example.md

       <div class="cw-top">
         <div>
           <div class="cw-title">Interactive directory - ${meta.label}</div>
-          <div class="cw-sub">Here you can check to which cluster every stock belongs, and reciprocally which stocks are contained in every cluster.</div>
+          <div class="cw-sub">Here you can check to which cluster every stock belongs, and reciprocally which stocks are contained in every cluster. <strong>The colors associated to the clusters below are the colors of the points inside the cluster</strong>.</div>
         </div>

         <div class="cw-controls">